HTML Gallery¶

 ...

-The nice thing is that when your theme get integrated into HTML Gallery default themes, translators will internationalize the desktop file for you.
+The nice thing is that when your theme gets integrated into the HTML Gallery default themes, translators will internationalize the desktop file for you.

 The easiest way to get started is to copy one theme and modify it.
-Folder can be found usually under Linux at /usr/share/apps/digikam/themes/
+Folders can be found usually under Linux at /usr/share/apps/digikam/themes/

 Create a theme folder in your home directory: